zephyrproject-rtos/zephyr/samples/wasm_micro_runtime/lvgl/README.md

 ==============
 This sample demonstrates that a graphic user interface application in WebAssembly by compiling the LittlevGL, an open-source embedded 2d graphic library into the WASM bytecode.

 In this sample, the whole LittlevGL source code is built into the WebAssembly code with the user application.
-The platform interfaces defined by LittlevGL is implemented in the runtime and exported to the application through the declarations from source "ext_lib_export.c" as below:
+The platform interfaces defined by LittlevGL are implemented in the runtime and exported to the application through the declarations from source "ext_lib_export.c" as below:

         EXPORT_WASM_API(display_init),
         EXPORT_WASM_API(display_input_read),